apache/incubator-datalab/USER_GUIDE.md

 On the top of window in the red field UI show us changed or new files to commit.
 You can uncheck or add some files to gitignore.

-**Note:** Git always check you credentials, and if this is your first commit after adding/changing credentials after clicking on "Commit" button nothing happend, you need click on this button again.
+**Note:** Git always checks you credentials.
+If this is your first commit after adding/changing credentials and after clicking on "Commit" button nothing happened - just click on Commit button again.

-On the right pane of window you also can see buttons to fetch last changes of repository, add upstreams and changing branches.
+On the right pane of window you also can see buttons to fetch last changes of repository, add upstreams and switch between branches.

-All changes of files you can see clicking on the "circle" button on the center:
+To see all modified files - click on the "circle" button on the center:

 ![Git_ui_ungit_changes](doc/ungit_changes.png)

 After commit you will see your local version and remote repository.
-To push you changes click on your current branch and press "Push" button.
+To push you changes - click on your current branch and press "Push" button.

 ![Git_ui_ungit_push](doc/ungit_push.png)